Creative Commons

-We license all information on www.eupati.eu, www.toolbox.eupati.eu and learning.eupati.eu under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+We license all information on www.eupati.eu, www.toolbox.eupati.eu, and learning.eupati.eu under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

-What am I allowed to do with the EUPATI material?
+What am I allowed to do?

 By licensing our work with the CC BY-NC-SA 4.0 license it means that you may:

-• Share— copy and redistribute the material in any medium or format.
+• Share — copy and redistribute the material in any medium or format.

-• Adapt— remix, transform, and build upon the material.
+• Adapt — remix, transform, and build upon the material.

-It does however mean that when you use it you must:
+However, when you use EUPATI materials , you must:

 • Indicate if you modified the material and retain an indication of previous modifications.

-If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original (CC BY-NC-SA 4.0).
-You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
-You can do this in any reasonable manner, but not in any way that suggests that EUPATI endorses you or your use.
+• Avoid applying legal terms or technological measures that legally restrict others from doing anything the license permits.
+You can do this in any reasonable manner, but not in any way that suggests EUPATI endorses you or your use.

-• Use the licensed material for commercial purposes.
-Commercial use means primarily intended for or directed towards commercial advantage, payment or monetary compensation, which would be a violation of the license.
-Three examples of commercial and non-commercial use are given below
+Use the licensed material for commercial purposes.
+Commercial use means primarily intended for or directed towards commercial advantage, payment, or monetary compensation, which would be a violation of the license.
+Three examples of commercial and non-commercial use are given below.

 Examples of non-commercial and commercial use